Gigi Gonaway

 He was a protégé of Narada Michael Walden's in the 1980s and 1990s and worked at Tarpan recording studio with Walden on most of the major label acts he produced.
-Walden was an established music producer and drummer and took Gonaway under his wing as he said he reminded him of himself when he was a young drummer just starting out.
+Walden was an established music producer and drummer, and took Gonaway under his wing as he said he reminded him of himself when he was a young drummer just starting out.
 Gonaway attributes much of his success to Walden.

-Early Years
+Early years

+Gonaway's father, Eldridge Gonaway, was an attorney and city developer.
+His mother, Lois (née Warrior), is a retired registered nurse.

-Gonaway began playing drums at ten years old.
-His parents relocated from Arizona to the San Francisco Bay Area in California where he attended a Catholic high school, Saint Mary's College High School where he learned to read, write, and arrange music under the guidance of Bob Barrett and played in the school's jazz band.
+Gonaway began playing drums at age ten.
+His parents relocated from Arizona to the San Francisco Bay Area in California, where he attended a Catholic high school, Saint Mary's College High School.
+There, he learned to read, write, and arrange music under the guidance of Bob Barrett.
+He also played in the school's jazz band.

-Gonaway's first band was called Sapphire and they played the nightclub scene in Oakland.
-Later he formed the jazz fusion band, Iz Kidz who performed regularly in the San Francisco Bay Area.
+Gonaway's first band was called Sapphire, which played the nightclub scene in Oakland.
+Later he formed the jazz fusion band Iz Kidz, which performed regularly in the San Francisco Bay Area.

-While performing in the jazz fusion band, Iz Kidz in Oakland, California, Gonaway was introduced to Narada Michael Walden who took an interest in his drumming skills and shortly afterwards Walden hired him at his recording studio.
+While performing in Iz Kidz, in Oakland, California, Gonaway was introduced to Narada Michael Walden, who took an interest in his drumming skills.
+Shortly afterwards, Walden hired him at his recording studio.
 Walden would later open Tarpan studio in San Rafael, California.
 Part of Gonaway's job was running errands and providing transportation to recording artists to and from the recording studio.
-Before long Walden was teaching him how to create beats on the drum machine and letting him play drum tracks on albums with Aretha Franklin and George Benson.
+Before long, Walden was teaching him how to create beats on the drum machine and letting him play drum tracks on albums with Aretha Franklin and George Benson.

-Session Work and Touring
+Session work and touring

-Walden mentored Gonaway in many areas of his musicianship including becoming a more diverse drummer developing programming skills and understanding the importance of production in the studio.
-Eventually, Gonaway was participating in Walden's recording projects for projects including recording artists Aretha Franklin, George Benson, Kenny G, George Michael and others.
+Walden mentored Gonaway in many areas of his musicianship, including becoming a more diverse drummer, developing programming skills, and understanding the importance of production in the studio.
+Eventually, Gonaway was participating in Walden's recording projects for projects including recording artists Aretha Franklin, George Benson, Kenny G, and George Michael.

 Mariah Carey

-In early 1990, Mariah Carey and producer Walter Afanasieff formed the original Mariah Carey band, which included Gonaway, Randy Jackson, Vernon Black, Ren Klyce, Dan Shea (producer), Peter Michael Escovedo and engineer Dana John Chappelle.
-Gonaway's first televised performances with Carey were on The Arsenio Hall Show and later on her controversial appearance on Oprah on which she discussed her racial makeup.
-Gonaway toured with Carey from 1990-2005.
+In early 1990, Mariah Carey and producer Walter Afanasieff formed the original Mariah Carey band, which included Gonaway, Randy Jackson, Vernon Black, Ren Klyce, Dan Shea, Peter Michael Escovedo and engineer Dana John Chappelle.
+Gonaway's first televised performances with Carey were on The Arsenio Hall Show, and later her controversial appearance on The Oprah Winfrey Show, on which she discussed her racial makeup.
+Gonaway toured with Carey from 1990 to 2005.